Classifying Measurement Incompatibility under Classical Pre- and Post-Processing Operations: Classifying incompatibility under classical operations of the inputs and the outputs

 \subsection{Classical operation on inputs}

 We can also apply classical operations to the inputs to generate a new set of measurements, each of which is a convex combination of the initial measurements (see FIG. \ref{fig}).
 This classical operation is represented by a probability distribution $\{e(x|\tilde{x})\}_{x,\tilde{x}}$, where $e(x|\tilde{x})\geqslant 0$ and $\sum_{x} e(x|\tilde{x})=1$ for each $\tilde{x} \in [m]$.
 Here, $e(x|\tilde{x})$ refers to the convex weightage of appearing measurement $x$ in the new measurement labelled by $\tilde{x}$.
-The new set of $m$ measurements, defined by the operators $\{\tilde{M}_{z|\tilde{x}}\}_{z,\tilde{x}}$, is given by: \be \tilde{M}_{z|\tilde{x}} = \sum_{x} e(x|\tilde{x}) M_{z|x} , \ee for every $z$.
+The new set of $m$ measurements, defined by the operators $\{\tilde{M}_{z|\tilde{x}}\}_{z,\tilde{x}}$, is given by: \be \tilde{M}_{z|\tilde{x}} = \sum_{x} e(x|\tilde{x}) M_{z|x} \quad , \ee for every $z$.

-If the same convex mixing is applied uniformly to all inputs, i.e., $e(x|\tilde{x})$ is the same for all $\tilde{x}$, the resulting measurements will be identical and hence compatible.
-To avoid such cases, we introduce a particular class of convex mixing, which we will refer to as \textit{disjoint-convex-mixing} of measurements.
-In disjoint-convex-mixing, no initial measurement appears in the convex combination of more than one new measurement.
-Mathematically, for every $z$, only one of the numbers from the set $\{e(x|\tilde{x})\}_{\tilde{x}}$ is non-zero, and others are zero, which can be expressed as: \be \forall x, \ \max_{\tilde{x}} \{e(x|\tilde{x}) \} = \sum_{\tilde{x}} e(x|\tilde{x}) . \ee In this work, we focus on disjoint-convex-mixing for classifying measurement incompatibility.
+It is straightforward to see that if we allow all possible convex mixtures of measurements, the resulting measurements can become identical, regardless of the initial set.
+Consider two convex mixtures that produce two new measurements from the a set of initial measurements.
+If at least one initial measurement can appear in both mixtures, we can choose the mixture weights so that this particular measurement has weight 1 (or close to 1) in both cases.
+As a result, the two new measurements will be identical (or nearly identical), making them compatible irrespective of the form of the initial measurement set.
+To avoid such trivial cases, we introduce a restricted class of convex mixing, which we will refer to as \textit{disjoint-convex-mixing} of measurements.
+In disjoint-convex-mixing, each initial measurement is allowed to appear in the convex combination for only one new measurement, ensuring that no initial measurement contributes to more than one of the resulting measurements.
+Mathematically, for every $x$, only one of the numbers from the set $\{e(x|\tilde{x})\}_{\tilde{x}}$ is non-zero, and others are zero, which can be expressed as: \be \forall x, \ \max_{\tilde{x}} \{e(x|\tilde{x}) \} = \sum_{\tilde{x}} e(x|\tilde{x}) . \ee In this work, we focus on disjoint-convex-mixing for classifying measurement incompatibility.
 We will point out later that there are measurements that remain incompatible after all possible disjoint-convex-mixing.